rahulcraj/new_project/README.md

 ==============================================

-This sample code helps get you started with a simple Python web service using AWS Lambda and Amazon API Gateway.this is new project
+This sample code helps get you started with a simple Python web service using AWS Lambda and Amazon API Gateway.this is new project bbbbbb

 What's Here
 -----------